EdoardoCostantini/mi-hd/notes/methods.md

 	* Limitations:
 		* number of iterations is not clearly specified in articles.
 Says to keep the last few datasets after convergence but no clear measure of convergence is provided.
-		* currently only lasso works, EN takes too much time, I'm looking for the most efficient way of crossvalidating the tuning parameters
+		* currently only lasso works, EN takes too much time, I'm looking for the most efficient way of cross-validating the tuning parameters.
+One good aspect of EN is that good beacuse if Lasso or ridge perform better, then they are preferred.
+Hence, it's fine to use the corssvalidation method that even allwos for lasso and ridge.
 	* Packages: none
 	* Notes: at the moment I have implemented everything with the lasso instead of the elastic net as it seemed from the results that the biggest differences in performances came from using DURR or IURR rather than from the type of regularization.
 		However, reading the EN paper I realise that EN is better at selecting variables from a group of variables that are hihgly correlated.
 As we are thinking of surveys as applications, EN seems theoretically more apt to the task beacuse of its grouping effect: if there are predictors that are highly correlated, then EN would tend to push their coefficient to be the same, while LASSO would tend to keep just one of them.

 	*Implementation status: IURR*
 	* Imputation Model Variables supported: